rusefi/rusefi_documentation/Try-It.md

 ### Compile firmware

 You can compile the firmware, making changes and submitting bug fixes.
-See [HOWTO Contribute to Firmware](HOWTO-contribute-to-firmware)
+See [HOW TO Build Firmware From Source](HOW-TO-Build-Firmware-From-Source)

 ### Experiment with java based dev console, TunerStudio, etc